Equilevel algebras: Formal definition and basic properties of equilevel algebras

-However, the set of all different points of $M$ involved in the sequence $\nu(0)$ of any such construction of an equilevel subalgebra is the same for all its constructions; it is called the {\em support} of that subalgebra.
-Obviously, the support of any equilevel algebra of codimension $k$ consists of at most $2k$ points.
+However, the set of all points of $M$ that are involved in the sequence $\nu(0)$ for any such definition of a given equilevel subalgebra is the same for all curves $\nu$ defining this subalgebra.
+This set is called the {\em support} of that subalgebra.
+Clearly, the support of an equilevel algebra of codimension $k$ consists of at most $2k$ points.

+The following is an important intermediate class of algebras between $\overline{CD}_k(M)$ and the class of algebras defined by chord diagrams (\ref{ocd}).